Tests and procedures used to diagnose squamous cell carcinoma of the skin include:

-- How often will I need follow-up visits after I finish treatment?
+- How often will I need follow-up visits after treatment?

-- Are there brochures or other printed material that I can take with me?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-- Is the growth or lesion painful?
+- Does the growth or sore cause discomfort?

-- Have you had a previous skin cancer?
+- Have you had skin cancer before?